Besides learning how to budget, I often get asked, whether to pay off debt first or save for a house.

 The idea of renting when someone was a homeowner might sound horrible, but when you see an amortization schedule for a mortgage, you’ll cry more.

 Just rent, save money, pay off debt and take the time you need to search, look at houses and not feel rushed.

-It took us months to find our house and we continued to pay $500 rent for a basement room in a house.
+It took us months to find our house, and we continued to pay $500 rent for a basement room in the house.